Top-rated local movers that handle Augusta to Baton Rouge moves

 - Baton Rouge’s population is about 10% greater than Augusta.

-- Baton Rouge's public transportation has a score of 4 out of 10 versus Augusta's lower score of 2.
+- Baton Rouge’s public transportation score of 4 out of 10 is higher than Augusta’s score of 2.

 - Baton Rouge is more walkable than Augusta with a score of 39 out of 100 vs Augusta’s 22 out of 100.

 - With a score of 44 out of 100, Baton Rouge is more bike-friendly than Augusta, which has a score of 33 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - Baton Rouge’s crime rate is lower than Augusta with a score of 2.0 compared to Augusta’s 48.46.
 This means that Baton Rouge neighborhoods are safer than 2.0% of all U.S. neighborhoods, and Augusta neighborhoods are safer than 48.46%.